PHSKC-APDE/HEAL_Parks_Analysis/2024/README.md

 The average number of users observed in the park per day across all available data.

+### daily median number of park users

+The median number of users observed in the park in a given day across all available data.

-### daily average number of park users by time period
+### average number of park users by time period

-The daily average number of users within each time period.
+The average number of users within each time period.

 For each park: